-8. OTHER POSTEMPLOYEMENT HEALTHCARE BENEFITS (OPEB)
+8. Other Postemployment Healthcare Benefits (OPEB)

-Plan Description - The College sponsors a medical, prescription drug, dental benefits (healthcare benefits) to retired employees and their dependents under certain conditions.
+Plan Description - The College sponsors a medical, prescription drug, cancer, dental, and accident insurance plan (Plan) to qualifying retirees and their dependents.
 Coverage is provided through fully-insured contracts that collectively operate as a single-employer defined benefit plan.
-Qualifying retirees are those employees who are a full-time employee, participating in the group insurance plan prior to retirement, who retires after age 60 with at least 10 years of continuous full-time service with the College.
+Four medical plans are available.
+Qualifying retirees are those employees who are eligible for immediate retirement benefits under the Kansas Public Employees Retirement System and retire prior to age 65.
 Retirees may continue coverage with the College by paying the carrier premium rate.
 Coverage is available until Medicare eligibility (i.e. age 65) for each of the retirees and their spouses.
+Retirees receive a benefit since they aren't charged the full age adjusted cost.
 Plan coverage is provided for under K.S.A.
 12-0540.
 No separate financial report is issued for the Plan.